 - Solicitors value their Will Banks as they allow them to get on the Probate Gravy train charging their full fees – often more than double what we could find.
 They send you a nice letter to say they have the Will.
 After that, you advise yourself.
 Most don’t charge for offering this disservice.

 - Still on solicitors, if your last known information pre-dates 1993, then the Law Society Library can research successor firms using their resources, which go back to 1775.
-Please a will may be stored.
+Please email them or call 020 7320 5946, with the name of the firm and the last known date they existed.

 - If there is an Accountant or Financial Adviser, they might well know who wrote the Will, which is a start.